Roxanne Reid - Africa Addict

 Boschendal picnic, Stellenbosch

 Stellenbosch wine farms make a wonderful backdrop for relaxing picnics in beautiful surroundings.
-In summer, enjoy a Boschendal picnic on the lawns next to a gazebo or in the rose garden.
-Other wineries that offer pre-packed picnic baskets include Hartenberg, Morgenhof, Spier and Warwick.
+Enjoy a Boschendal picnic on the lawns next to a gazebo or in the rose garden; there’s a treehouse and play area for kids too.
+Other wineries that offer pre-packed picnic baskets include Cavalli, Hartenberg, Spier and Warwick.
 You need to book at least 24 hours ahead; prices vary quite a bit so check the price and menu before you book.
+Picnic experiences aren’t offered in the winter months.

 12. See a duck parade